Best lenses for the Sony A7C and A7C II: the ideal fit for these wonderfully compact and portable full-frame cameras

 (Image credit: Gareth Bevan / Digital Camera World)

-Choosing the best lenses for the Sony A7C or Sony A7C II means taking into account its compact, rangefinder-style design, its orientation towards content creators and videographers, and its low price point as the cheapest current full-frame Sony Alpha mirrorless camera.
+Choosing the best lenses for the Sony A7C or Sony A7C II means taking into account their compact, rangefinder-style design, orientation towards content creators and videographers, and relatively low price point among full-frame Sony Alpha mirrorless cameras.
+They're also among the best cameras for vlogging and best filmmaking cameras.
+At the price, I'd also say they're among the best Sony cameras, at least for beginners or new Sony adopters.

-But this isn't simply going to be a repeat of our main guide to the best Sony lenses.
+But this isn't simply going to be a repeat of my main guide to the best Sony lenses.
 I like to match the lenses with the camera.
-There are lots of high-end constant aperture Sony G Master lenses that would be fine on a Sony A7R IV or Sony A1, but would be overkill on this cheaper model – both financially and physically.
+There are lots of high-end, constant-aperture Sony G Master lenses that would be fine on a Sony A7R IV or Sony A1, but would be overkill on this model – both financially and physically.
+They're small and are not blessed with chunky grips, so it makes sense to choose lenses that are going to feel as nicely balanced as possible.

-I'm also keeping an eye on the price because one of the reasons for buying the A7C is for its relatively low cost – so owners of this camera are likely to be looking for cost-effective lenses too.
+I'm also keeping an eye on the price because one of the reasons for buying the A7C or A7C II is their relatively low cost.
+Owners are likely to be looking for cost-effective lenses that are a suitable match.
+So with all that in mind, these are what I think are the best lenses for these cameras right now.

 Rod Lawton